haojia632/operations_research_projects/README.md

 <b>McDonalds Web Scraper</b> <br />
 This script scrapes the locations of all Mcdonalds in the country from the Menuism site and loads them in a database.
 I, then, map out a number of New York McDonalds by distance and various parameters.

+<h2> Hmwk 5</h2>
+<b>Dominos Scraper</b>
+This script scrapes the locations of all Dominos in the country from the Menuism site and loads them in a database.

+<h2> Hmwk 6</h2>
+<b>Dominos Supply Chain Optimization</b>
+This script builds a Gurobi optimization model to place distribution centers with different supplies (i.e. flour, cheese, tomoto sauce), in accordance to supply and demand constraints.